mibewh/sdk/vuejs/sample/README.md

 To run, in the vuejs/sample directory:

 1. Add your `gitana.json` file.
-For information on how to retrieve this see: https://www.cloudcms.com/apikeys.html
+You can get it by: Creating a sample project > Manage Project > API Keys
 2. Run `npm install`
 3. Run `npm run build` to build the vue app.
 4. Run `node app` to start the app server.